Jack Suwinski Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 27 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- The Nationals rank 12th in baseball in home runs surrendered (27 total, 1.1 per game).

-- The Nationals are sending Kuhl (0-1) to the mound to make his fifth start of the season.
-He is 0-1 with a 7.36 ERA and 14 strikeouts through 18 1/3 innings pitched.
+- Corbin gets the start for the Nationals, his sixth of the season.
+He is 1-3 with a 5.88 ERA and 19 strikeouts in 26 2/3 innings pitched.

-- The righty last pitched on Saturday against the Minnesota Twins, when he went 3 2/3 innings, allowing one earned run while giving up three hits.
+- The left-hander last appeared on Sunday against the Minnesota Twins, when he tossed six innings, allowing three earned runs while giving up seven hits.

-- In four games this season, the 30-year-old has amassed a 7.36 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.